Djibouti Armed Forces: UN peacekeeping forces

+The table below shows the current deployment of Djiboutian Forces in UN Peacekeeping missions.

 Foreign military within Djibouti

 France

 France's 5e RIAOM are currently stationed in Djibouti.

 Italy

 The Italian Base Militare Nazionale di Supporto (National Support Military Base) is capable to host 300 troops and some UAVs.

+The Italian Military Support Base in Djibouti, established in 2013, monitors commercial traffic, addresses piracy, and supports counter-terrorism and military operations in the Horn of Africa, Gulf of Aden, and Indian Ocean.

 United States

 There is also Combined Joint Task Force - Horn of Africa, a U.S. force of more than 3,500, currently deployed in the country at Camp Lemonnier.

 Japan

 The Japan Self-Defense Force Base Djibouti was established in 2011.
 The Deployment Airforce for Counter-Piracy Enforcement (DAPE): Established in 2011 with approximately 600 deployed personnel from the Japan Maritime Self-Defense Force, on a rotational basis, operating naval vessels and maritime patrol aircraft.
 Japan reportedly pays $30 million per year for the military facilities, from which it conducts anti-piracy operations in the region.
 The base also acts as a hub for operations throughout the East African coastline.

 China

 The Chinese naval support base in Djibouti began construction in 2016 and was officially opened in 2017.